 However, if judgment is entered against you in a court, it will be listed on your credit report for five years and the creditor can take steps to enforce the judgment indefinitely (subject to obtaining the court’s permission in some circumstances).
 Your chances of getting credit in the next five years from the date of judgment will be severely diminished.
 Also, if you come into either assets or income, they may be at risk of action by the creditor.

 A sixth option is to file for bankruptcy, or enter into a formal arrangement under the Bankruptcy Act 1966 (Cth) (“Bankruptcy Act”).
 See Understanding bankruptcy, for more information about bankruptcy and agreements under part IX (debt agreements) and part X (personal insolvency agreements) of the Bankruptcy Act.
 See also the Australian Financial Security Authority’s website (www.afsa.gov.au).

 Before contemplating bankruptcy you should discuss your circumstances with a financial counsellor.
 (For the contact details of financial counsellors, see Financial counselling services).

 If you are not sure what to do, you can contact the National Debt Helpline on 1800 007 007 to discuss your rights and options.

 If you would like assistance in both determining your options and negotiating with the creditor, contact a free government-funded financial counsellor in your area.
-See the list of financial counselling services in Financial counselling services.
+(See Financial counselling services.)